wgrib2: wgrib for GRIB-2

 (3) NetCDF4 support.
 For a person who only wants to convert grib2 to netcdf,

-called a hundred times a minute (ensemble processing, nomads) with no need
+called a hundred times a minute (heavy-duty processing, nomads) with no need

 for netcdf support.
 (NetCDF4 increases the executable size almost 3.5x).